psipred/merizo_search/README.md

 `match_metadata` | JSON array containing metadata for each hit domain, in the order that the hit domains appear in `match_info`.

 Multi-domain hits are categorised into one of 4 categories in the `match_category` field of the output, representing the type of multi-domain match.
 Each can be seen as a subset of the last:
- `match_category` value | Category name | Meaning
+ `match_category` | Category name | Meaning
  :---: | --- | ---
  0 | Unordered domain match | All query domains present in hit chain, but in different sequential order to query chain.
 Domains may be inserted relative to the query chain at any position.
- 1 | Discontiguous domain match | All query domains matched in sequential order, but hit chain has at least one extra domain in an interstitial position.
+ 1 | Discontiguous domain match | All query domains matched in sequential order, but hit chain has at least one extra domain in an interstitial position, and possibly at one or both ends.
  2 | Contiguous domain match | All query domains matched in sequential order.
 Hit chain has extra domains at one or both ends, but not in interstitial positions.
  3 | Exact multi-domain architecture (MDA) match | Query chain and hit chain correspond at domain level without domain rearrangement or insertions.